VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 contain only the hostname without tenant id.
 For example: `-datasource.url=http://vmselect:8481`.
 `vmalert` automatically adds the specified tenant to urls per each recording rule in this case.

+If `-clusterMode` is enabled and the `tenant` in a particular group is missing, then the tenant value is obtained from `-defaultTenant.prometheus` or `-defaultTenant.graphite` depending on the `type` of the group.

 The enterprise version of vmalert is available in `vmutils-*-enterprise.tar.gz` files at [release page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and in `*-enterprise` tags at [Docker Hub](https://hub.docker.com/r/victoriametrics/vmalert/tags).